 - Be active – exercise releases chemicals into the body that can make you feel better able to cope.
 Exercising can also give your mind time off from fretting and give you a fresh perspective on a problem, making it easier to manage.

 - Prioritise your sleep – instead of working late into the night, go to bed earlier, read a book to help distract your mind from your mental ‘to-do’ list, or have a warm bath to help you wind down.
 See the NHS advice on how to get the sleep you need.

 - Set achievable goals – break down your tasks into manageable chunks rather than thinking that everything has to be done immediately.
 Prioritise and delegate where you can.

 - Tackle the causes of your stress – you might not be able to change a situation like bereavement or a medical condition, but sources of support are available to help you through the dark times.
 If it’s money, the independent Money Advice Service provides guidance.
 If it’s a relationship issue, you could try Relate.
 If it’s work, your manager or HR department might be able to help.

 - Focus on the positives – when you’re stressed it can seem that everything in life is bad.
 Remind yourself of what there is to be thankful for.
 Take time to savour the good things even if it’s simply enjoying your breakfast or noticing a flower in bloom.

 - Speak to your GP – make an appointment with your doctor to chat through options that might be available such as therapies and support groups in your area.

-A pdf version of this article, Staying on top of stress, is available here.
+You can also download the pdf version of this Staying on top of stress article (pdf, 575 KB).